| return to the project page

 The leader is the problem solver.
 No matter how well a project is planned, there will be things that don’t go according to plan.
 When problems arise, the project leader must consider all available information and make a decision on how to resolve that problem.
 If it is not safe or practical to force the project to follow the plan, he may need to revise the plan, or even redefine the final goals.
 It is ok if your project doesn’t reach all the original goals, but you need to be able to explain why and how you solved the problem.

 A good leader will consider advice and suggestions from others, but in the end, the leader must make the final decisions.
 A wise Scout would listen to his troop’s adult leaders and parents because they have many years of experience to share.
 However, be careful that the well-meaning adults don’t lead your project.
-Beware of a common problem which can easily hamper your chance to lead.
+Beware of a common problem, which can easily hamper your chance to lead.
 During projects where an adult's technical skill is required, the adults often tend take over the leadership role.
 Both you and your adult technical advisor should be very aware that YOU must lead the project.
-Your advisor should only give you guidance and suggestions, but he should not give direct instructions to your work crew.
+Your advisor should only give you guidance and suggestions, but he should not give direct instructions to your work crew, unless you have directly assigned him to supervise a small team for a specific task.
 That would deny you your leadership opportunity.

 The leader gets the job done and keeps the group together.
 Getting the job done is fairly easy to understand.
 Keeping the group together means you help the group enjoy the activity, feel appreciated for their efforts, and earn a sense of pride in the accomplishments of the group.
 A leader continually encourages his workers and gives them positive feedback on what they do well.
 He helps his workers understand when they are doing something that does not help the group accomplish the goal and he gives them guidance on how to do the right thing.
 Often when workers aren’t doing what the leader wants, it is because the leader did not do a very good job of explaining the task to them.